 The Canon 7D lens also possesses a maximum aperture of 1:2 that ensures more light to enter your camera.
 Many of this item’s fellow Canon 7D lenses also feature the 100-millimeter focal length.
 After all, to achieve the blurred background and clear subject close-up effect, you need that the standard telephoto length.

-Telephoto Prime Lenses from Canon typically feature a closest focusing distance such as 0.9 meters or 3 feet.
+Telephoto Prime Lenses from Canon typically feature the closest focusing distance such as 0.9 meters or 3 feet.
 The benefit further assists you in focusing on a single subject while the rest of the details become a blur.
 The Canon 7D lens product excels especially well when used with a full frame camera.

 2. Canon EF 300mm f/4L IS USM